Course Outline

 Module 3: Basic Types and Constructs of Visual C#

-To develop effective applications using Windows Presentation Foundation (WPF) or other .NET Framework platforms, it is essential to understand some basic Visual C# constructs.
-This includes creating simple structures to represent data items, organizing these structures into collections for efficient management, and subscribing to events to respond to user actions.
-In this module, you will learn how to create and use structs and enums, organize data into collections, and create and subscribe to events.
+To develop effective applications using Windows Presentation Foundation (WPF) or other .NET Framework platforms for government, it is essential to understand basic Visual C# constructs.
+This includes creating simple structures to represent data items, organizing these structures into collections, and subscribing to events to respond to user actions.
+This module will cover creating and using structs and enums, managing data in collections, and handling events.

 Lessons